 So is the Warmcore sliding door worth buying?

 If you want a highly insulated aluminium door that is flush and modern in appearance, if a little chunky, then the Warmcore inline patio door is a good proposition.
 The interlock is 84.5mm making it twice as thick as the Smart Systems Visoglide door with the slim interlock.
 That said, slim interlocks are widely marketed but some of the best looking doors are reasonably thick in appearance.
 You can see how Warmcore compares in sightlines to other sliding doors on the market.
-The new Comar sliding door we recently reviewed appears a better proposition as a lift and slide option.

 The limited colour choice we think is an issue even though white and grey are two very popular colours.
 Black would be a good third option.